-Policy Number 20 - Regional Revenue (70% Funds)
+Policy Number 20 - Regional Revenue Funds (70% Funds)

 I. Purpose.
-Virginia Code §33.2-2510 directs the Northern Virginia Transportation Authority ("NVTA" or the "Authority") to use 70 percent of the revenue collected (the "Regional Revenue Funds") interest earnings, and NVTA bond proceeds for (i) transportation projects selected by the Authority that are contained in Transaction 2040 and its updates or (ii) mass transit capital projects that increase capacity benefitting those counties and cities embraced by the NVTA.
+Virginia Code of Virginia §33.2-2509 2510 directs the Northern Virginia Transportation Authority ("NVTA" or the "Authority") to use 70 percent of the revenue collected (the "Regional Revenue Funds") and fees, interest earnings, plus theand NVTA bond proceeds for (i) transportation projects selected by the Authority that are contained in Transaction 2040 and its updates or (ii) mass transit capital projects that increase capacity benefitting those counties and cities embraced by the NVTA.
 The Standard Project Agreement for Funding (SPA) is the mechanism NVTA shall use to govern the distribution and use of Regional Revenue Funds and for the NVTA to ensure that such funds are spent in accordance with the Virginia Code and Authority policies.
 NVTA recognizes that Regional Revenue Funds generated pursuant to SB1716 (2019) are subject to different legal requirements than Regional Revenue Funds generated under HB2313 (2013).